fenriquegimenez/python_todo_list_app/README.md

-# python_todo_list_app
+# ToDo List App on Python
-A ToDo list app created enterely with Python, for the Python developer track on skillshare.org
+A ToDo list app created enterely with Python, for the Python developer track on [Jetbrains Academy](https://hyperskill.org/profile/44781549)